sinecoug/chauffeur_tracker/docs/index.md

 The Chauffeur Tracker service provides a cloud-hosted convenient service for managing a family's driving responsibilities and scheduling pick-ups and drop-offs.

-The documentation is organized as follows to enable you to dive right in and discover more.

 ---
 **NOTE:**
-The Chauffeur Tracker web service is an imaginary, *simulated* service.
+Chauffeur Tracker is an imaginary, *simulated* web service.
 The API endpoints are documented to reflect true behavior in production.
 If you wish, you can set up your local development environment to run and test the documentation.

 ---